RohanpatelUpenn/FISHnet/FISHnet Tutorial/READme.md

 Within this folder you will find:

-1) Supplementary python scripts that are used to run FISHnet (housed in the folder called FISHnet) through the main script entitled:
+1) Python scripts that are used to run FISHnet (housed in the folder called `FISHnet`).
+Scripts include the following:
     - FISHnet_main.py.
     - FISHnet_support_functions.py
     - genlouvain.py
     - construct_nulls.py
     - randmio_und_signed.py
     - calculate_modularity.py
     - get_similarity_consensus.py
     - null_model_und_sign.py

 2) The FISHnet_Tutorial_notebook.ipynb in a juypter notebook.